 Multitudes are buying into the use of blockchain technology and cryptocurrencies over time.
-Miners usually get a harder time competing with other miners to get the chance to add a block to the chain.
-However, technology evolution ensures there is something for everyone while reducing piling congestion in primary blockchains.
+Unfortunately, miners usually get a harder time competing with other miners to get the chance to add a block to the chain.
+However, technology evolution ensures something for everyone while reducing piling congestion in primary blockchains.
 The issues brought about the introduction of sidechains to increase the functionality of the primary chains.

 The development of sidechains is making the concept of merged mining popular.
-Merged mining, also known as Auxiliary Proof of Work (APoW), is where a miner can mine two different digital coins.
-It enables the miner to utilize more than one blockchain at the same time.
+Merged mining, also known as Auxiliary Proof of Work (APoW), is where a miner can mine two digital coins.
+It enables the miner to utilize more than one blockchain simultaneously.
 When one does this, they contribute to both chains’ total hashrate, increasing both chains’ security.

 How Does Merged Mining Work?